how to stop wasting time on the internet

 • 13% of total productivity of workplace is lost

-Prevention: To limit or eliminate distractions from social media apps while using the internet, you can close the social media apps and limit background activity.
+Prevention: To limit or eliminate distractions from social media apps while using the internet, you can close the social apps and limit background activity.
 Some phones also have a “focus” mode, limiting notifications to only the app you are currently using.
 You can also create a social media schedule to control any unnecessary habits.

 2. Consuming Irrelevant News Alerts Cause Significant Diversion